art

 oil on canvas, 48x48 inches

-this was one of the first paintings I'd made that I still like!
-I had been tired of the monotonous feeling my life had taken ever since I moved to socal.
-At the time, it was January, so my mind went to previous Januaries...
+this was one of the first paintings I'd made that I still like! back then, I'd felt like ever since I left home my life had become... boring. at the time it was January, and my mind went to less boring (and happier) Januaries...

 True Love (2021)